jmalczak/internal.dotfiles/_mac/alfred/Alfred.alfredpreferences/workflows/user.workflow.92A4891A-2C67-48C9-A349-6F21546DA70E/README.md

 - **Top-p**: Top-p sampling selects from the smallest possible set of words whose cumulative probability exceeds probability p.
 In this way, the number of words in the set can be dynamically increased and decreased according to the nearest word probability distribution.
 Default: `1`.
 - **Frequency penalty**: A value between `-2.0` and `2.0`.
 The frequency penalty parameter controls the model’s tendency to repeat predictions.
 Default: `0`.
 - **Presence penalty**: A Value between `-2.0` and `2.0`.
 The presence penalty parameter encourages the model to make novel predictions.
 Default: `0`.
+- **Custom API URL**: Custom OpenAI API Url. e.g. `https://closeai.deno.dev/v1`
 - **Always read out reply**: If enabled, ChatFred will read out all replies automatically.
 Default: `off`.
 - **Always save conversation to file**: If enabled, all your request and ChatFred's replies will automatically be saved to a file (`{File directory}/ChatFred.txt`).
 Only available for InstructGPT.
 Default: `off`.
 - **File directory**: Custom directory where the 'ChatFred.txt' should be stored.
 Default to the user's home directory (`~/`).
 - **Paste response to frontmost app**: If enabled, the response will be pasted to the frontmost app.
 If this feature is switched on, the response will not be shown in [Large Type](https://www.alfredapp.com/help/features/large-type/).
+Alternatively you can also use the option <kbd>⌘</kbd> <kbd>⌥</kbd> when sending the request to ChatGPT.
 Default: `off`.
 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
 - **Show notifications**: Shows all notifications provided by the workflow.
 For this, to work System notifications must be activated for Alfred.
 Default: `on`.